Understanding High-Functioning ADHD in Adults

 - Kevin Link

-- 2 min read
+- 3 min read

-Updated: 6 hours ago
+Updated: Mar 6

 Does This Sound Like You?

-You’re accomplished — yet constantly behind.
+You’re accomplished — yet constantly feel behind.

 What “High-Functioning” Really Means

-High-functioning usually means you’ve learned to compensate.
+High-functioning usually means you’ve learned to compensate for your challenges.
+You might:

-Overwork to avoid falling behind
+Overwork to avoid falling behind.

-Use perfectionism as structure
+Use perfectionism as a form of structure.

-Appear calm while feeling overwhelmed inside
+Appear calm while feeling overwhelmed inside.

-Over time, that cost can become burnout, anxiety, or chronic self-doubt.
+You achieve results, but at a cost.
+Over time, that cost can manifest as burnout, anxiety, or chronic self-doubt.

 Why ADHD Is Often Missed in Adults

-Adult ADHD is frequently overlooked — especially in people who did well in school.
+Adult ADHD is frequently overlooked, especially in individuals who excelled in school.
+You may have been described as:

 “Bright but inconsistent”